amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 ### Web attribution

-In `amplitude-js`, web attribution is enabled by enabling the following configurations:
+In `amplitude-js`, enable web attribution through the following configurations:

 * `config.includeGclid`
 * `config.includeFbclid`
 * `config.includeReferrer`
 * `config.includeUtm`

-In `@amplitude/analytics-browser@2+`, the web attribution is controlled by a single configuration `config.autocapture.attribution` which by default is set to `true` and captures all campaign parameters.
-This configuration collects the same campaign parameters supported in `amplitude-js`.
+In `@amplitude/analytics-browser@2+`, the single configuration `config.autocapture.attribution` controls the web attribution.
+This configuration's default setting is `true`, and it captures all campaign parameters.
+These are the same campaign parameters supported in `amplitude-js`.

 ### Flush or onExitPage

-There are certain scenarios that warrant sending events immediately, like when a user navigates away from a page.
-This is a common scenario when tracking button clicks that directs the user to another page while sending event payload in batches.
+Sometimes you should send events immediately, like when a user navigates away from a page.
+This is common when tracking button clicks that direct the user to another page while sending event payload in batches.

 In `amplitude-js` do this by using `onExitPage()` callback.